Klammertime/CS-22A-JavaScript-for-Programmers/README.md

 * **Web Application Design Considerations**

-* **Test Driven Development (TDD)**
+* **Testing**
-  * We used Selenium, a browser automation tool commonly used for automating the testing of web applications.
+  * Test Driven Development (TDD): we used Selenium, a browser automation tool commonly used for automating the testing of web applications.

 * **Mobile Platforms**